muhammadanas0716/168/logistics.md

 A very basic Discord server will be created that allows discussion without interrupting everybody, just a couple of channels and some threads.

+**Tone / space type:** As some speakers have very clean reputations, and others are more chaotic, speakers should be arranged in a way where similar styles of space are bunched together so the audiences at each time are getting the type of space the expect. (e.g. If YK/Avie/DannyT ran a space, putting Graham/Deni straight after might be a bad idea)

 ## Hosting
 The event will be hosted from a central, neutral account so that no one person gets all the "glory".